Jon-Biz/cucumber-markdown-reporter/README.md

 Generates github-friendly markdown report from cucumber feature files.
 A lightweight alternative to cucumber-html-reporters.

 A README.md file is generated in the root features directory, listing the Features and Scenarios.
-Commented out Features and Scenarios are marked as TODO
+Commented out Features and Scenarios are marked.

 ```
 # Generating a report